Simenb123/revy-audit-insights/docs/service-role-functions.md

 - **syncKunngjoring** – runs as a scheduled job to fetch announcements for all clients and insert them into the database.
 No user context is available so a service role is required.
 - **setup-storage** – manages creation of the `client-documents` storage bucket.
 Storage administration requires service role privileges.
-- **revy-ai-chat** (and supporting modules) – accesses knowledge articles and client documents across organizations without verifying JWTs.
-It relies on the service role key to bypass row level security during chat operations.

-All other functions now create Supabase clients using the caller's JWT via the `Authorization` header.
+All other functions, including **revy-ai-chat**, create Supabase clients using the caller's JWT via the `Authorization` header.
+The service role key should only be used for scheduled jobs or admin-restricted endpoints.